7mada123/isolate_generator/README.md

 ### initializing class with custom argument

-in case you have want to initialize your class with custom argument, let's path for example
+in case you have want to initialize your class with custom argument, let's say path for example

 you would need to do it with `init` method in the default class